Liu-group/AutoSolvate/docs/tutorial_for_metalcomplexes.rst

 Tutorial for Force Field Generation of Organometallic Compounds
 ================================================================

 This tutorial illustrates how to automate the force field generation for organometallic compounds using AutoSolvate via the command line interface (CLI).
-We will cover three systems: Fe(bpy)3 in water, Fe(bpy)3 in acetonitrile, and Fe(bpy)3 in DCM.
+We will cover three systems: Fe(bpy)3 in water, Fe(bpy)3 in acetonitrile, and Fe(bpy)3 in DMSO.

 Prerequisites
 -------------